PennyLaneAI/pennylane/doc/introduction/compiling_circuits.rst

 PennyLane provides the :func:`~.pennylane.simplify` function to simplify single operators, quantum functions, QNodes and tapes.
 This function has several purposes:

-- Reducing the arithemtic depth of the given operators to its minimum.
+* Reducing the arithmetic depth of the given operators to its minimum.
-- Grouping like terms in sums and products.
+* Grouping like terms in sums and products.
-- Resolving products of Pauli operators.
+* Resolving products of Pauli operators.
-- Combining identical rotation gates by summing its angles.
+* Combining identical rotation gates by summing its angles.

 Here are some simple simplification routines: